Isthmus Cove Two Harbors Boating Knowledge

 Isthmus Cove Two Harbors is a mooring field located at 33.442527 N, -118.495755 W. Vessels can find protection during most prevailing conditions, but not storms.
 There are 0 slips and 257 mooring buoys available.
 Berthing costs are estimated to be seasonal mooring rates.
 Diesel fuel and gasoline are available, unless otherwise noted.

 Today's Wind Forecast

 Mooring On our first trip to Two Harbors, we hailed harbor patrol on channel 9 on our way in, and they assigned us a mooring.
 Because it was our first time mooring, they showed us to the location and made sure we tied up without any issues.
 If you would rather anchor, free anchorage is availab...more...

-shared about 3 years ago
+shared over 3 years ago